Linton, West Yorkshire: History

 The golf course on Linton Ings opened in 1910.
 The architect William Alban Jones was responsible for several houses built in the Arts and Crafts style round the old village centre in the 1920s, and also for the Memorial Hall (1947).
+In 1931 the parish population was 393.

 The Grade II listed Linton Bridge was built over the River Wharfe in the early to mid-19th century.
 It was closed in December 2015 after being damaged by flood water in the aftermath of Storm Eva, but reopened in September 2017.

+Governance

+Linton was a township in the ecclesiastical parish of Spofforth.
+In 1866 Linton became a civil parish until 1 April 1937 when it was abolished and merged with Collingham and Wetherby.

 Facilities

 The Windmill Inn in Main Street includes a restaurant.
 There is no shop or school.
 Wetherby Golf Club is situated in Linton.
 The historic Wood Hall Hotel and Spa (Hand Picked Hotels) lies on the outskirts; it has function rooms and health-club facilities.
 The Memorial Hall has a car park and tennis courts.

 Worship

 The village no longer has a place of worship.
 It is part of the Anglican ecclesiastical parish of Wetherby with Linton, served by St James's Church in Wetherby.
 A community of Carmelite nuns occupy a modern house near Wood Hall.